 The general consensus is to use a short release time for all compression, but each compressor has its own quirks and you should experiment with the right settings.

 Mastering can do a lot for your song but it really can’t fix it.
 This has to do with several factors.
 For starters, a mastering engineer deals with a track on macro levels.
 It can not effectively fix issues on a micro level.
 As you can probably imagine, mastering can’t add delays to just your vocal track.
 Despite the skills and experience of a mastering engineer, getting a good result naturally also depends on the material they have to work with.

-Now, if you’ve never heard of LANDR before, it’s basically an online, automated mastering service.
-So, it doesn’t use human beings on the back end; it’s driven by an algorithm.
-You basically upload your tracks to this service and it automatically masters them, and then it allows you to download them instantly.
+For those who have never heard of LANDR before, we’ll explain.
+It’s basically an online, automated mastering service.
+So, it doesn’t use human beings on the back end and it’s driven by an algorithm.
+You simply upload your tracks to this service and it automatically masters them.
+Then it allows you to download them instantly.
 Although it works okay, the system can never replace a real professional mastering engineer like audiobyray.com.

-There is some debate of whether or not sending music into a professional mastering studio is a necessity.
-If the mix does not need any modifying : it is at a perfect volume level, fades are well done, EQ is consistent throughout, compression is right on, etc.; then there is no need for mastering.
+Not everyone thinks the same on the matter of whether or not sending music into a professional mastering studio is a necessity.
+If the mix doesn’t need any modifying, this means that it is at a perfect volume level, the fades are well done, the EQ is consistent throughout, the compression is right on, and so on.
+In that case there’s no need for mastering.
 If these basics are not covered, audiobyray mastering can help you out.

 Mastering is the final step of audio post-production.
 The purpose of audio mastering is to balance sonic elements of a stereo mix.
 Mastering helps to optimize playback across all systems and media formats.
 Traditionally, mastering uses several tools like equalization, limiting, compression and stereo enhancement.
 Audiobyray.com is a specialist in all of the above.